gini/gini-sdk-ios/Documentation/source/guides/getting-started.rst

         func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {

             self.giniSDK = GINISDKBuilder.anonymousUserWithClientID("your_gini_client_id", clientSecret: "your_gini_client_secret", userEmailDomain: "example.com").build()
-            // It is possible to enable certificate pinning adding the 'certificatePath' in the `GINISDKBuilder` initializer.

             // The DocumentTaskManager provides the high-level API to work with documents. let documentManager = self.giniSDK?.documentTaskManager